 ON THIS PAGE: You will learn about the different ways doctors use to treat people with oral or oropharyngeal cancer.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

 Oral and oropharyngeal cancer can often be cured, especially if the cancer is found at an early stage.
 Although curing the cancer is the primary goal of treatment, preserving the function of the nearby nerves, organs, and tissues is also very important.
 When doctors plan treatment, they consider how treatment might affect a person’s quality of life, such as how the person feels, looks, talks, eats, and breathes.

 Surgery is the removal of the tumor and some surrounding healthy tissue, known as a margin, during an operation.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
-The goal of surgery is to remove all of the tumor and leave negative margins, which means there is no trace of cancer in the healthy tissue.
-Sometimes surgery is followed by radiation therapy and/or chemotherapy.
-Depending on the location, stage, and pathology of the cancer, some people may need more than one operation to remove the cancer and to help restore the appearance and function of the affected tissues.
+The goal of surgery is to remove all of the tumor and leave negative margins, which means that there is no trace of cancer in the healthy tissue.
+Sometimes surgery is followed by radiation therapy, chemotherapy, or both.
+Depending on the location, stage, and pathology of the cancer, some people may need more than 1 operation to remove the cancer and to help restore the appearance and function of the affected tissues.

 The most common surgical procedures for the removal of oral and oropharyngeal cancer include:

-- Primary tumor surgery.
-The tumor and a margin of healthy tissue are removed to decrease the chance that any cancerous cells will be left behind.
-The tumor can be removed through the mouth or through an incision in the neck.
-A mandibulotomy, in which the jawbone is split to access the tumor, may also be required.
+Primary tumor surgery.
+The tumor and a margin of healthy tissue around it are removed to decrease the chance that any cancerous cells will be left behind.
+The tumor may be removed through the mouth or through an incision in the neck.
+A mandibulotomy, in which the jawbone is split to allow the surgeon to reach the tumor, may also be required.

-The use of micrographic surgery, which is very frequent in the treatment of skin cancer, can occasionally be used for oral cavity tumors, and it is one way to minimize the amount of healthy tissue removed.
-This technique is often used with cancer of the lip and involves removing the visible tumor in addition to small fragments of tissue on the edge surrounding the area where the tumor was located.
+Micrographic surgery, which is frequently used in the treatment of skin cancer, can occasionally be used for oral cavity tumors.
+It can minimize the amount of healthy tissue removed.
+This technique is often used with cancer of the lip and involves removing the visible tumor in addition to small fragments of tissue surrounding the tumor.
 Each small fragment is examined under a microscope until all of the cancer has been removed.

 Other types of surgery may also be needed, including:

-- Tracheostomy.
-If cancer is blocking the throat or is too large to completely remove, a hole called a tracheostomy is made in the neck, and a tracheostomy tube is placed through which the person breathes.
+Tracheostomy.
+If cancer is blocking the throat or is too large to completely remove, a hole is made in the neck.
+This hole is called a tracheostomy.
+A tracheostomy tube is then placed, and a person breathes through this tube.
 A tracheostomy can be temporary or permanent.

-- Gastrostomy tube.
-If cancer prevents a person from swallowing, a feeding device called a gastrostomy tube is placed through the skin and muscle of the abdomen directly into the stomach.
-If the swallowing problem is temporary, a nasogastric (NG) tube that inserted through the nose, down the esophagus, and into the stomach may be used instead of a tube into the stomach.
-Tubes placed into the stomach may also be temporary methods for maintaining nutrition until the person can safely and adequately swallow food taken in by mouth.
+Gastrostomy tube.
+If cancer prevents a person from swallowing, a feeding device called a gastrostomy tube is placed.
+The tube goes through the skin and muscle of the abdomen and directly into the stomach.
+These tubes may be used as a temporary method for maintaining nutrition until the person can safely and adequately swallow food taken in through the mouth.
+For swallowing problems that are temporary, a nasogastric (NG) tube may be used instead of a tube into the stomach.
+An NG tube is inserted through the nose, down the esophagus, and into the stomach.

 In general, surgery for oral and oropharyngeal cancer often causes swelling, making it difficult to breathe.
-It may cause permanent loss of voice or impaired speech; difficulty chewing, swallowing, or talking; numbness of the ear; weakness raising arms above the head; lack of movement in the lower lip; and facial disfigurement.
-Surgery can decrease functioning of the thyroid gland, especially after a total laryngectomy and/or radiation therapy to the area.
-Talk with your health care team beforehand about what to expect from your specific surgery and how side effects will be managed.
+It may cause permanent loss of voice or impaired speech; difficulty chewing, swallowing, or talking; numbness of the ear; weakness raising the arms above the head; lack of movement in the lower lip; and facial disfigurement.
+Surgery can affect the function of the thyroid gland, especially after a total laryngectomy or radiation therapy to the area.
+Talk with your health care team before your surgery, so you know what to expect and how your side effects will be managed.

 It is important that a person gets the opinion of different members of the multidisciplinary team before deciding on a specific treatment.
 Even though surgery is the fastest way to eliminate cancerous tissues, other treatment methods exist and may be equally effective in treating the cancer.
 People are encouraged to ask about all of their treatment options before deciding on a treatment plan.